Developing an individualized plan to manage a common vascular disease

 Lifestyle changes and medication

 If you smoke, the most important step you can take to reduce the risk of complications from PAD is to quit smoking.
-You also may be able to manage the symptoms of PAD and halt the progression of the disease by exercising, eating a healthy diet and maintaining a healthy weight.
+You also may be able to manage the symptoms and halt the progression of the disease by exercising, eating a healthy diet and maintaining a healthy weight.

 If lifestyle changes aren’t enough, your doctor may prescribe medication to prevent blood clots or lower your blood pressure or cholesterol.
 If a blood clot is blocking an artery, you doctor may recommend thrombolysis, which involves using a clot-busting drug to break up the clot.